 Small objects — Small items can end up in your plumbing supply and wreak havoc.
 Only water, feces, and toilet paper can flow into toilets, sewers, or sinks.
 All other objects must be thrown in a proper way in the garbage, compost, or recycling.
 If a foreign object enters the plumbing system and makes problems, you will probably need the help of an experienced plumber to clear it and make sure your plumbing returns to normal.

 Accumulation of toilet paper — An excess of toilet tissue can obstruct your drains and prevent your toilet from flushing.
 If water can still flow into your toilet when flushing, you may use a plunger to work and liquefy some of the toilet paper.
 But if your toilets fill up without flowing, you will need to make an appointment with a professional to fix the blockage.

 Never throw away anything you should not throw in the sewer and avoid trying to empty the drains by using chemicals.
 Furthermore, if your blocked drains transform into a crisis, call in for the help of a professional plumber like Platinum Plumbing Bundy.
-From blocked drains and leaking taps, right through to roof and gutter repairs, we have got you covered!
+From blocked drains and a leaking tap, right through to roof and gutter repairs, we have got you covered!